-When it comes to investing in equities, its always best to have a long time horizon (as short term is best suited for traders and not investors).
+When it comes to investing in equities, it’s always best to have a long time horizon (as the short term is best suited for traders and not investors).

-And since there are tons of research on how expenses play a major role in your long term returns, it goes without saying that the debate of active vs passive is witnessing more and more support on the side of the passive investing.
+And since there are tons of research on how expenses play a major role in your long-term returns, it goes without saying that the debate of active vs passive is witnessing more and more support on the side of passive investing.

 Now there are two approaches on the passive side of the discussion as well.

 Many investors who invest for the long term are not sure whether to go for Robo-Advisors Or do it the DIY way.

 To be fair, both have their pros and cons.
 But we will get to those in a bit.

 Which path you choose to invest in for the long term should be a well-thought-out decision after weighing various factors.

 Among a few important ones is your investment experience (or expertise).
 No point in going DIY when you are not even sure whether your investment acumen is there or not.
 Right?
 It’s glamorous to be DIY and invest on your own.
 But to be fair, investments are not just about picking between active and passive funds.
 It is also about knowing about asset allocation, risk profile, market dynamic and several other things.
 The decision also depends on your unique situation, requirements and financial goals.

 But before we move to a more detailed discussion on the Passive DIY or Robo Advisors, let me say this up front that no matter what one believes in, the fact is that there is no alternative to good investment advice.